kontena/kontena/docs/using-kontena/nodes.md

 ### Node availability

-Node availablity for scheduling services can be controlled with `kontena node availablity` command.
-The current supported states are: `drain`and `active`.
+Node availablity for scheduling services can be controlled with `kontena node update --availability` command.
+The current supported states are: `drain` and `active`.

 Nodes availablity status can be seen using `kontena node show xyz`:
 ```